MatanKaufman1/hello_world_azure/README.md

-# Hello World Azure Project
+Hello World Azure Project

 This is a simple .NET "Hello World" application configured with Azure DevOps for CI/CD.
 The project demonstrates how to build, test, and publish a NuGet package while integrating with SonarQube for code analysis and Azure Artifacts for package management.

----
+Table of Contents

+    Project Overview
     Pipeline Overview

-The Azure DevOps pipeline (azure-pipelines.yml) is designed to support two branches:

-    dev branch:
-        SonarQube analysis for code quality.
-        Builds and packages the application.
-        Publishes the package to Azure Artifacts.
-        Sends an email notification with the pipeline status. main branch:
-        Builds and packages the application.
-        Publishes the package to Azure Artifacts.
-        Sends an email notification with the pipeline status.

-Key Pipeline Steps

-    DotNet SDK Setup:
-        Ensures the required .NET SDK (version 8.x) is installed.
-    NuGet Tool Installation & Authentication:
-        Installs the NuGet CLI and authenticates with Azure Artifacts.
-    SonarQube Analysis (for dev branch):
-        Prepares, runs, and publishes SonarQube results.
-    Build and Package:
-        Restores dependencies, builds the project, and creates a NuGet package.
-    Publish NuGet Package:
-        Publishes the .nupkg file to Azure Artifacts.
-    Email Notifications:
-        Sends pipeline status updates via email using curl and Gmail SMTP.

     Prerequisites
+    How to Run the Pipeline
+    NuGet Package Details
+    Troubleshooting
+    Useful Commands
+    Contributions
+    License
+    Acknowledgments

+1. Project Overview

+This project is designed as a demonstration of CI/CD pipelines using Azure DevOps.
+Key features include:

+    Building and testing a .NET application.
+    Packaging the application as a NuGet package.
+    Uploading the package to Azure Artifacts.
+    Performing static code analysis with SonarQube.

+2. Pipeline Overview

+The Azure DevOps pipeline (azure-pipelines.yml) supports the following branches: dev Branch

+    SonarQube Analysis: Ensures code quality.
+    Build and Package: Compiles and packages the application.
+    Publish to Azure Artifacts: Uploads the NuGet package.
+    Email Notification: Sends pipeline status updates via email.

+main Branch

+    Build and Package: Compiles and packages the application.
+    Publish to Azure Artifacts: Uploads the NuGet package.
+    Email Notification: Sends pipeline status updates via email.

+3. Prerequisites
 Tools Required

-    Azure DevOps with a configured agent (matanAgent).
+    Azure DevOps: With a configured agent (matanAgent).
-    SonarQube server for code analysis.
+    SonarQube: For static code analysis.
-    Azure Artifacts for managing NuGet packages.
+    Azure Artifacts: For managing NuGet packages.

 Environment Variables

-Ensure the following environment variables are set in your pipeline:
+Ensure the following variables are configured in the pipeline:

     GMAIL_USER: Your Gmail username.
-    GMAIL_PASSWORD: Your Gmail app password (not your regular Gmail password).
+    GMAIL_PASSWORD: Your Gmail app password.

 NuGet Feed

-    Update the nuget.config and azure-pipelines.yml file with your Azure Artifacts feed details.
+Update the nuget.config and azure-pipelines.yml files with your Azure Artifacts feed details.

-How to Run the Pipeline
+4. How to Run the Pipeline

     Clone the repository: